 No. A single declaration form from at least one tenant responsible for paying rent activates the protections of this Order for all tenants under that lease.
-This is different from the general nationwide procedure under the CDC Order.

 If an eviction proceeding has begun and a tenant then presents a declaration form to the court or landlord, does this Order prevent them from being evicted?
 For an action pending or initiated after the date of this Order, the landlord must immediately notify the court when he or she receives a declaration from the tenant and submit it to the court within 5 days.
 Unless the landlord submits a response contesting the declaration, the landlord may not request a writ of possession.